Jackson County, Kentucky: Politics

-National politics

 In presidential elections, Jackson County has voted Republican since the Civil War and has never voted Democratic.
 Lyndon Johnson in 1964 and Bill Clinton in 1996 are the only Democratic candidates to ever win as much as 20% of the county's vote.
 The only time Jackson County has not voted for the Republican Party was in its first election of 1860 when the county went to Constitutional Unionist John Bell, and in 1912 when the Republican Party was split and third party candidate Theodore Roosevelt carried the county with 52 percent of the vote over William Howard Taft with 34 percent.

 Jackson County has a strong history of giving Republican candidates some of their highest winning percentages in the nation.
 This was the case in the 1928, 1948, 1960, 1976, 1988, and 1992 presidential elections.
-In 1992 Jackson County, along with Sioux County, Iowa, were the only two counties in the U.S to vote for Republican George H. W. Bush by over 70 percent in his re-election campaign.
+In 1992 Jackson County, along with Sioux County, Iowa, were the only two counties in the U.S. to vote for Republican George H. W. Bush by over 70 percent in his re-election campaign.
 Additionally, Republican Alf Landon, who lost 46 of 48 states, received over 89 percent of Jackson County's vote in 1936.

-Local and state politics

-Jackson County is part of Kentucky's 5th Congressional District, which is represented by Republican Hal Rogers.
-In the Kentucky House of Representatives, the county is in the 89th District and is represented by Republican Timmy Truett.
-In the Kentucky Senate, the county is in the 21st District and is represented by Republican Brandon Storm.

-Prohibition

 The entirety of Jackson County prohibited the sale of alcoholic beverages from the years 1937 until 2019 when the City of McKee held a vote during the 2019 General Election regarding the ability for the city to grant licenses to businesses for selling alcoholic beverages.
 The vote's results were 100 in favor of selling alcohol to 81 who were not.

+Elected officials

 Education

+There are no higher education institutes within the county.